Epithelia are multiscale active liquid crystals: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the European Union via the ERC-CoGgrant HexaTissue (L.N.C., D.K. and L.G.) and by Netherlands Organization for Scientific Research (NWO/OCW) as part of the research program ``The active matter physics of collective metastasis'' with project number Science-XL 2019.022 (J.-M.A.-C and L.G.).
+This work is supported by the European Union via the ERC-CoGgrant HexaTissue (L.N.C., D.K. and L.G.) and by Netherlands Organization for Scientific Research (NWO/OCW) as part of the research program ``The active matter physics of collective metastasis'' with project number Science-XL 2019.022 (J.-M.A.C and L.G.).
 Part of this work was carried out on the Dutch national e-infrastructure with the support of SURF through the Grant 2021.028 for computational time.
 J.E. and L.G. acknowledge M. Gloerich, UMC Utrecht, for providing us the MDCK cells.
+L.N.C. acknowledges Giuseppe Negro, University of Edinburgh, for providing us the data of passive Brownian particles.
 All authors acknowledge Ludwig Hoffmann for fruitful discussions.